awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-template-getting-started-prerequisites.md

 1. Choose **Yes, Create**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/blockchain-templates/latest/developerguide/images/2nd-subnet.png)

 You should now see three subnets for the VPC that you created earlier\.
-Make a note of the three subnet names and IDs so that you can specify them using the AWS Blockchain Template for Ethereum\.
+Make a note of the three subnet names and IDs so that you can specify them using the template\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/blockchain-templates/latest/developerguide/images/subnets-listing.png)

 ## Create Security Groups<a name="blockchain-templates-create-security-group"></a>

 Security groups act as firewalls, controlling inbound and outbound traffic to resources\.
-When you use AWS Blockchain Template for Ethereum to create an Ethererum network on an Amazon ECS cluster, you specify two security groups:
+When you use the template to create an Ethererum network on an Amazon ECS cluster, you specify two security groups:
 + A security group for EC2 instances that controls traffic to and from EC2 instances in the cluster
 + A security group for the Application Load Balancer that controls traffic between the Application Load Balancer and external sources, and between the Application Load Balancer and EC2 instances in the network\.